Restoration of Rights & Record Relief

-Vermont has a general law regulating consideration of conviction in licensure for a number of professions.
-Per Vt.
+Until recently, Vermont had weak general laws regulating consideration of conviction in licensure for a number of professions.
+Prior to its amendment in 2021, Vt.
 Stat.
 Ann. tit.
-3, § 129a(10), unprofessional conduct that provides the basis for discipline of applicable licensees includes “[c]onviction of a crime related to the practice of the profession or conviction of a felony, whether or not related to the practice of the profession.”
-See also § 12 (creating 41 offices of professional regulation).
-Juvenile court adjudications do not “operate to disqualify the child in any civil service application or appointment.”
-Vt.
-Stat.
-Ann. tit.
-33, § 5202(a).
+3, § 129a(10) provided that unprofessional conduct that provides the basis for discipline of applicable licensees includes “[c]onviction of a crime related to the practice of the profession or conviction of a felony, whether or not related to the practice of the profession.”
+See also § 12 (defining the dozens of professions regulated by this law).

 - Vt.
 Stat.
 Ann. tit.
 28, § 809 provides procedures for executive pardons of persons currently incarcerated.
 Section 809 provides procedures for conditional pardons of incarcerated persons whereby a person may be returned to incarceration upon failure to comply with the conditions of pardon.
 These provisions are probably of little significance since the Guidelines provide that a pardon is especially unlikely prior to completion of sentence.

 - An individual charged with aggravated sexual assault of a child is ineligible for deferred adjudication and expungement.
-Amendments to § 7041 effective July 1, 2014, expand the class of offenses ineligible for deferred adjudication and expungement to include five additional offenses involving sexual assault of a child.
+Amendments to § 7041 effective July 1, 2014, expanded the class of offenses ineligible for deferred adjudication and expungement to include five additional offenses involving sexual assault of a child.

-- In 2009 § 164 was amended to cover second time misdemeanants.
+- In 2009, § 164 was amended to cover second misdemeanors.
 2009 Vt.
 Laws No. 156 (H.789) (eff.
 July 1, 2010).